Mark Wilkinson (singer): Career

-Meanwhile, with sales of his EPs, available only at shows and exceeding 20,000 copies, Wilkinson returned to the studio to record his debut album Truth Came Running with producer Sean Carey, guitarist for the band Thirsty Merc.
+Wilkinson returned to the studio to record his debut album Truth Came Running with producer Sean Carey, guitarist for the band Thirsty Merc.
 With its release in March 2011, Wilkinson returned to the road, while lead single "All I Ever Wanted" had been receiving radio and television play on stations across the country.
 The film clip for "All I Ever Wanted" was shot on the streets of Cape Town, South Africa by photographer Adrian Steirn and his 21 Icons Global Project team.

 October 2011 marked the release of Wilkinson's third EP, Sweet White Lies.
-Lead single "My Friend" received radio play across the nation, and he hit the road again for his A Friend on the Road tour.
 During 2011, Wilkinson also supported Boyce Avenue on their Australian tour, and performed for VIPs at Kings of Leon's show at Allphones Arena, Sydney.

 In early 2012, Wilkinson released Live at the Basement, a live album recorded at The Basement (Sydney) during the A Friend on the Road tour.
 He returned to the road in March 2012 for his Caught in a Moment national tour.
 Shortly after this tour, Wilkinson released a solo acoustic album titled Hand Picked and performed a handful of shows in churches in Sydney and Melbourne.

-Coinciding with the release of his single "Benny's on the Rooftop" from his then-forthcoming album Let the River Run in October 2012, Wilkinson set off on his Benny's on the Rooftop Tour, performing at venues across the country.
+Coinciding with the release of his single "Benny's on the Rooftop" from his then-forthcoming album Let the River Run, Wilkinson set off on his Benny's on the Rooftop Tour, performing at venues across the country.
 Wilkinson began pre-production for his second studio album in November 2012, working with producer Ollie McGill (The Cat Empire).
-The album, entitled Let the River Run was released in August 2013, and shot to No. 2 on the Australian iTunes singer-songwriter album chart and No. 20 overall on the Australian iTunes album chart.
-The album hit No. 1 on iTunes charts in November 2013.
 The album was mastered at the Abby Lane Studios in London and distributed by MGM in Australia and New Zealand, with worldwide digital distribution.